The Best Things to Do in Thassos in Winter

 In short, winter life in Thassos is not as dull as you may think.
 Although the island is mainly a summer destination, there are many things you can do in Thassos during winter.

 And all of them will leave you with memories you will long remember.
-So if you have the chance, don’t hesitate to visit Thassos in winter.
+So if you can, don’t hesitate to visit Thassos in winter.

 Did you know you could do all these things in Winter on a Greek island like Thassos?